Southport FC 2022-23 Team Photo

 Since leaving Haig Avenue in 2013 he had a short spell with Altrincham before joining Barrow with whom he spent a further 3.5 years.

 You can never keep a good ‘keeper down.
 Tony returned to Haig Avenue at the start of the 2019-20 season after leaving in 2013 with 205 league appearances under his belt for The Sandgrounders.
-Back up for Cam and played in our Cup matches in 2020-21.
-A stellar career and at 39 can still be relied upon when called into the team, still as fit as ever.
+Back up for Cam and played in our Cup matches in 2021-22.
+A stellar career and at 40 can still be relied upon when called into the team, still as fit as ever .Now has 254 starts to his name in all competitions.

 15-Josh Hmami (844)

-Josh was with Marine last season and made a great impression in their historic FA Cup run which culminated in a home tie with Tottenham Hotspur.
+Josh was with Marine in the 2020-21 season and made a great impression in their historic FA Cup run which culminated in a home tie with Tottenham Hotspur and was the target of a number of club’s before Liam moved in to secure his signature.

 His youth career was spent at Bolton Wanderers, Barnsley and Accrington were he made one senior appearance.